-PHAKIC INTRAOCULAR LENS INTRAOCULAR CONTACT LENS (ICL)
+EVO PHAKIC INTRAOCULAR LENS INTRAOCULAR CONTACT LENS (ICL)

-Outline of the DVD/Web Video Presentation by Mark R. Mandel, M.D.
+Outline of the Video/Web Presentation by Mark R. Mandel, M.D.

-Please Check One
+Please Initial One

-$\square$ I have watched the DVD
+I have watched the

-that was provided
+video on my email.

-$\square$ I have watched the video
+I have watched the

-on the website
+vi deo on the website

-- I am aware that I will be undergoing the phakic intraocular lens (PIOL) procedure because I am either too nearsighted to safely undergo LASIK or one of the advanced surface procedures, and/or that my cornea is too thin or the corneal configuration is not safe for one of the laser procedures.
-Although the PIOL has its own specific set of risks and complications different from the laser procedures, I have reviewed the section of the DVD on LASIK and I understand that the realistic expectations, limitations, side effects, and some of the risks and complications are similar to LASIK. - 2.
-I understand that in order to place the PIOL, a small incision in made in my eye and the lens is permanently inserted into my eye.
+- 1. I am contemplating undergoing the phakic intraocular lens (PIOL) procedure, also known as the intraocular contact lens (ICL), because I am either too nearsighted to safely undergo LASIK or PRK, and/or my cornea is too thin, or the corneal configuration is not safe for one of the laser procedures.
+The PIOL has its own specific set of risks and complications different from the laser procedures.
+I have reviewed the section of the Video/web presentation on LASIK and I understand that the realistic expectations, limitations, side effects, and some of the risks and complications are similar to LASIK. - 2.
+I understand that in order to place the PIOL, a small incision is made in my eye and the lens is permanently inserted into my eye.
 By definition, this is a more invasive procedure than any of the laser procedures because it involves surgery inside the eye.
 Accordingly, the risks and complications associated with this procedure are related to the possibility of complications occurring either during the surgery inside my eye, or as a result of having a permanent foreign body inside my eye. - 3.
 The realistic expectation for results with the PIOL are similar to LASIK, in that following the implantation of these lenses, there is the possibility of overcorrection, undercorrection, or the induction of astigmatism where no astigmatism existed before.
-Accordingly, I understand that, if I have a normal cornea, I may require a LASIK or advanced surface procedure to fine tune the vision a few months following the implantation of the lens.
-However, I also understand that if my corneal configuration is significantly abnormal, I may not be able to undergo a laser touch-up procedure and that in order to achieve my best possible vision, glasses or contact lenses may be necessary. - 4.
-I am aware that at least two weeks before the implant procedure two small openings must be placed in the iris (the colored part of my eye) using the YAG laser.
-These openings are necessary in order to normalize the pressure between the front and back chambers of my eye after the lens has been implanted.
-The risks and complications associated with the placement of these two iris openings are very rare and very minimal, but may include temporary bleeding inside the eye, low grade inflammation for a short period after the openings are created, and/or the very rare possibility of permanent glare and visual distortion as a result of these openings. - 5.
-Many of the side effects of the PIOL are similar to LASIK.
-These include the potential need for enhancements, the possibility of glare, halos, or decreased contrast sensitivity, the potential need for post-operative glasses or contact lenses (especially for driving at night), and the absolute need for reading glasses for those in their mid-40s or older (unless monovision is performed).
-However, many of the complications of the PIOL are quite distinct from LASIK and are listed below.
+Accordingly, I understand that, if I have a normal cornea, I may desire a LASIK or PRK to fine tune the vision a few months following implantation of the lens.
+However, I also understand that if my corneal configuration is significantly abnormal, or my cornea is too thin, I may not be able to undergo a laser touch-up procedure and that in order to achieve my best possible vision, glasses or contact lenses will be necessary. - 4.
+Some of the side effects of the PIOL are similar to LASIK.
+These include the potential need for enhancements using LASIK or PRK, the possibility of glare, halos, or decreased contrast sensitivity, the potential need for post-operative glasses or contact lenses (especially for driving at night), and the absolute need for reading glasses for those in their mid-40s or older (unless blended vision is performed).
+However, many of the complications of the PIOL are quite distinct from the LASIK and are listed below.